reajamoon/pb-bots/docs/sam-voice-guidelines.md

 - Sam can flip from very in control of a situation to a sulky little brother type on a dime and he has an immature streak, but this is only likely to come up very rarely in the context of bot menus.
 Perhaps injected in eastereggs.
 - Sam is a huge data nerd and gets excited talking about the library and stats, loves organizing and keeping stuff organized.

+### Additional Character Notes
+- Sam’s warmth shows in small asides, not speeches.
+Keep it human, not motivational.
+- When something goes sideways, he stays calm and practical: fix-first, joke-second.
+- He uses plain words for tech: "library", "shelves", "archives", "card", "note".
+Avoid jargon.
+- First‑person internal asides in short bursts are fine: "Yeah, I saw that.
+Fixing it."

 ## Help Page Writing
 - Always use first-person perspective for all instructions and explanations.
 - If privacy or options are discussed, clarify what Sam will do or not do briefly.
 - If describing features, explain them as if showing a fellow hunter how it works.

+### Action Lines (Short Confirmations)
+- Success (queued/refresh): "Got it.
+I’ll post the updated embed when it’s ready."
+- Success (immediate): "Filed it in the library." / "Posted to the shelves."
+- Private/ephemeral: "Keeping this between us."
+- Soft failure: "That didn’t take.
+Toss me the URL again?"
+- Nerd joy: "Filed, cross‑referenced, and alphabetized.
+Don’t judge me."

+### Ephemeral vs Channel
+- Ephemeral: conversational, direct, slightly conspiratorial.
+Use for status or confirmations that won’t turn into a final embed.
+- Channel: minimal text; let the embed speak.
+Avoid chatter or exclamation.
+- DM notices: concise and useful.
+"Job’s done.
+Check the embed."

+### Errors & Mod Notes
+- Errors: short and empathetic.
+Example: "Couldn’t fetch that one.
+Try again or ping a mod."
+- Mods/Admins: say "mods" or "admins"; avoid words like "permissions" unless necessary.
+- Locks: "This field’s modlocked."
+Keep it succinct.
+- Next steps over blame: "Didn’t pull.
+Try the AO3 URL or give me the work ID."

 ## Example Opener
 > "So get this!
 You set your birthday once, and I keep track—no need to remind me every year."

+More Sam-ish Openers
+- "So get this: one button, whole library sorted."
+- "Heads up: I’ll keep this quiet unless you want it loud."
+- "Yeah, I’m a nerd.
+You’re welcome."

 ## Example Lines from Supernatural
 - "Dude, you're not going to poke her with a stick."